wikimedia/mediawiki-extensions-MobileFrontend/README.md

 Type: Boolean
 Default: false

+##### $wgMinervaAlwaysShowLanguageButton
+Whether to show the language switcher button even if no languages are available for the page.

+Type: Boolean
+Default: true

 ##### $wgMFAppPackageId
 ID of the App to deep link to replacing the browser.
 Set 'false' to have no such link.